-IST 2253 Advanced Network Administration Using Microsoft® Windows® Server hours lecture and two hours laboratory per week.
+This course is a continuation of Network Administration Using Microsoft® Windows® Server.
+Emphasis is placed on installation, configuration, and implementation of a functional server.
+Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
-(Prerequisite: IST 1243 Network Administration Using Microsoft© Windows© Server)
+(Prerequisite: IST 1243 Network Administration Using Microsoft® Windows® Server)